Game Design and Development

 How is this course connected to industry?

 This course is designed to reflect how the games industry really works.
 You’ll collaborate with each other, just like in a professional studio.
 Take on the challenge of a four-day Game Jam, where you’ll create and pitch a game idea under real deadlines.
 Get direct industry exposure at EGX London, connecting with professionals and seeing the latest innovations.
 Step into a real-world environment with our Game Development Day, simulating studio roles and workflows.
-And throughout the course, you’ll build strong foundations by exploring gaming history through practical, hands-on projects and collaborate with students from the BA (Hons) Game Design and Development course.
+And throughout the course, you’ll build strong foundations by exploring gaming history through practical, hands-on projects and collaborate with students from the BA (Hons) Game Design and Production course.

 Don’t miss this opportunity – come and see for yourself